elcontraption/metalsmith-basic-auth/README.md

 }));
 ```

-Add the following to the top of a source file:
+Add the following to your front matter:
 ```yaml
 ---
 auth: